rhondabacher/Oscillating-genes/README.md

 # Oscillating genes

 This shiny app does two different things to explore oscillating genes.
-The first is to simulate genes having phase shifts then perform PCA to idnetify those cycling genes.
-This can curently be done assume all genes are similar but shifted.
+The first is to simulate genes having phase shifts then perform PCA to identify those cycling genes.
+This can curently be done assuming all genes are similar but shifted.
 The other option is to have 2 gene groups where the groups might have different oscillation behavior.
 The second is to simulate two oscillating genes and see how an ellipse is formed.